martabal/docker-immich/README.md

 To use Nvidia hardware acceleration:

 - First, install the Nvidia container runtime on your host machine.
-Follow the [installation instructions here](<https://github.com/NVIDIA/> nvidia-docker).
+Follow the [installation instructions here](https://github.com/NVIDIA/nvidia-docker).

-- After installing `nvidia-docker2`, recreate or create a new Docker container using the Nvidia runtime.
+- Recreate or create a new Docker container using the Nvidia runtime.
 This can be done in two ways:

 - Add both `--runtime=nvidia` and `NVIDIA_VISIBLE_DEVICES=all` to your Docker run command.
 Replace `all` with a specific GPU's UUID if needed: